Kale Clague: International play

 Clague competed in the 2014 World Under-17 Hockey Challenge for Team Black, recording one goal in four games.
 He later won gold with Canada at the 2015 Ivan Hlinka Memorial Tournament, where he scored one goal in four games.
 Clague returned to Team Canada in 2017 as an assistant captain to help them win a silver medal at the 2017 World Junior Ice Hockey Championships.

 In his final year qualifying for the World Junior Ice Hockey Championships, Clague was again selected to compete with Canada where he won a gold medal.

+Hockey Canada launched into high-profile allegations of group sexual assault in 2018 involving World Junior players including Kale Clague.

 Player profile

 Prior to becoming a professional ice hockey player, Clague described himself as "an offensive defenseman who sees the ice well and someone who works hard at defending in my own end."
-Leading up to the 2016 NHL Entry Draft, scout John Williams described him as "an excellent skater" who "has excellent vision when moving the puck, makes a solid first pass out of the zone and is a composed player who makes good choices under pressure."
+Leading up to the 2016 NHL entry draft, scout John Williams described him as "an excellent skater" who "has excellent vision when moving the puck, makes a solid first pass out of the zone and is a composed player who makes good choices under pressure."
 Clague has compared his playing style to that of Drew Doughty.